How to Turn Web Leads into Customers Step by Step

 - Trying to qualify the prospect to determine which product or service you offer is right for them

 It's all led up to this.
 You should be well prepared and ready to crush this meeting.
 Here is a simple format for the meeting:

-- Yep, that's it, about 10 seconds, do not spend time talking weather anything else to save time and focus on the goal of this meeting
+- Yep, that's it, just 10 seconds more or less - do not spend time talking weather anything else to save time and focus on the goal of this meeting.

 Set your expectations for the call and lay out an agenda to put yourself in control and let the prospect know you know what you're doing.

 - Script: So my agenda is to collect a little more information about you and then I can share some ways we can support your goals as well as how we do it.
 Does that sound good?

 We qualify to put the prospect in the right product as well as see if they are a good fit for you.
 Some good qualifying questions may include these below, be sure to capture notes and log them into your CRM.

 - Why did you book this meeting today?